 If you have two runs of a module in the same semester you may choose to meta-link the Moodle courses.
 This allows you to maintain learning materials in a single ‘parent’ course while keeping the other ‘child’ course hidden from students.
 Students from both module runs will then access the same parent course.

-When should I metalink the Moodle courses?
+When should I meta-link the Moodle course?

 Set up meta-links before Week 1 of the semester.
 This ensures that Coursework activities from all linked module runs are deployed correctly to the main ‘parent’ course during the first few weeks of semester.